Encharted Cook

 • 💬 Comments

-The ingredients clockwise from top left: shortening, ap flour, whole milk, salt, vanilla extract, egg white, sparkling sugar, baking powder, yeast, sugar.
+Heart Shaped Scones ingredients clockwise from top left: shortening, all-purpose flour, whole milk, salt, vanilla extract, egg white, sparkling sugar, baking powder, yeast, and sugar.

 For the Scones: